 Flexibility is at the heart of this major, the largest business major offered at Stevens.
-Students combine a rigorous business curriculum with technology coursework in engineering or another specialty outside the Howe School to create a concentration area tailored to their career aspirations.
+Students combine a rigorous business curriculum with technology coursework in engineering or another specialty outside the School of Business to create a concentration area tailored to their career aspirations.

 A thorough understanding of how technology influences the study of economics prepares students in this major for careers in business, finance, banking, consulting, policy analysis, public administration and the law.
 This program focuses intensely on developing quantitative and analytic skills, giving students specialized training that’s applicable even in industries that are somewhat removed from economics, such as engineering and medicine.
 Classes emphasize international trade, global financial systems, labor markets and economic development.

 To understand where the financial industry is going, professionals must be well versed in technology, which continues to revolutionize the field.
 That’s why a Stevens finance major is so valuable — in addition to traditional courses in economics and corporate finance, students get hands-on with the technology that’s guiding investment and risk strategy.
 Students seeking certification as financial analysts, planners or risk managers will benefit from a curriculum that prepares students to obtain these designations.
 Courses make generous use of the state-of-the-art Hanlon Financial Systems Lab, with access to the tools most familiar to traders across the river, and those Wall Street firms — such as Goldman Sachs and J.P.
 Morgan Chase — come to campus to hire our students as interns and employees.